MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

 private WebView2 webView;
 void RegisterLaunchingExternalProtocolHandler()
 {
-    // Safeguarding the handler when unsupported runtime is used. try
-    {
     webView.CoreWebView2.LaunchingExternalProtocol += (CoreWebView2 sender, CoreWebView2LaunchingExternalProtocolEventArgs e) {
         if (e.Uri == "calculator:///")
         {
             // If this matches our desired protocol, then suppress the popup dialog. e.Handled = true;
         }
         else
         {
-                // Otherwise allow the popup dialog, and allow the user to decide
+            // Otherwise allow the dialog, and let the user to decide
             // whether or not to allow the protocol to launch.
         }
     };
-    }
-    catch (NotImplementedException exception)
-    {
-        // If the runtime support is not there we probably want this
-        // to be a no-op.
-    }

     webView.CoreWebView2.FrameCreated += (CoreWebView2Frame sender, CoreWebView2FrameCreatedEventArgs args) =>
     {
-        // Safeguarding the handler when unsupported runtime is used. try
-        {
         // Apply the same logic as above to non-main frame raising the event. args.Frame.LaunchingExternalProtocol += (LaunchingExternalProtocolSender, LaunchingExternalProtocolArgs) =>
         {
             if (LaunchingExternalProtocolArgs.Uri == "calculator:///")
             {
-                    // If this matches our desired protocol, then suppress the popup dialog.
+                // If this matches our desired protocol, then suppress the dialog.
                 LaunchingExternalProtocolArgs.Handled = true;
             }
             else
             {
                 // Otherwise revoke permissions previously granted to this protocol
                 // from this origin as well as disable the always open checkbox.
                 LaunchingExternalProtocolArgs.DisableAlwaysOpenCheckbox = true;
             }
         };
-        }
-        catch (NotImplementedException exception)
-        {
-            // If the runtime support is not there we probably want this
-            // to be a no-op.
-        }
     };
 }